Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ### Step 3: Sentiment Classification

-Following, Vectorization we train an SVM model (Support Vector Machine, linear kernel) on a MacBook Pro, 2.6 GHz Intel Core i7, with 32 G Ram.
+Following vectorization we train an SVM model (Support Vector Machine, linear kernel) on a MacBook Pro, 2.6 GHz Intel Core i7, with 32 G Ram.
 The tokenization takes 14.1 s CPU time, and classification with the SKlearn linear SVM takes 6.1 s CPU time.

 ```python
 # Step 2:  Tokenize and Vectorize